 - Using call detail records obtained from the cellular service provider, the student will be able to map and track the mobile device's movement by using mapping software and standard mapping programs such as Google Earth.

-- These objectives will be addressed through lecture, discussion, and various practical exercise, and demonstrations of relevant techniques.
+These objectives will be addressed through lecture, discussion, labs and practical exercise, and demonstrations of relevant techniques.

-Applicant must be a law enforcement officer/agent with arrest authority in the prevention, detection, apprehension, detention and/or investigation of felony and/or misdemeanor violations of federal, state, local, tribal, or military criminal laws; Direct Law Enforcement Support Personnel (DLESP); or employees of a federal, state, local, tribal or international agency who perform functions directly related to a law enforcement or Department of Homeland Security (DHS) mission but do not necessarily have the authority to carry and use firearms, make arrests and/or conduct searches with or without a warrant.
-This category of personnel may also include military personnel preparing for deployment.
+Applicant must be a law enforcement officer/agent with arrest authority in the prevention, detection, apprehension, detention and/or investigation of felony and/or misdemeanor violations of federal, state, local, tribal, or military criminal laws; Direct Law Enforcement Support Personnel (DLESP); or employees of a federal, state, local, tribal or international agency who perform functions directly related to a law enforcement or Department of Homeland Security (DHS) mission but do not necessarily have the authority to carry and use firearms, make arrests and/or conduct searches without a warrant.

 Required Training Materials